fmeringdal/nettu-scheduler/README.md

 `Nettu scheduler` is a self-hosted calendar and scheduler server that aims to provide the building blocks for building calendar / booking / appointments apps with ease.
 It has a simple REST API and also a [JavaScript SDK](https://www.npmjs.com/package/@nettu/sdk-scheduler) and [Rust SDK](https://crates.io/crates/nettu_scheduler_sdk).

+It supports authentication through api keys for server - server communication and JSON Web Tokens for browser - server communication.

 ## Features
-- **Authentication**: JWT tokens signed by your server for browser clients and api-keys for server to server communication.
-- **Authorization**: JWT tokens have support for attaching policies which defines what actions the subject can take.
 - **Booking**: Create a `Service` and register `User`s on it to make them bookable.
 - **Calendar Events**: Supports recurrence rules, flexible querying and reminders.
 - **Calendars**: For grouping `Calendar Event`s.